 I’d weep their music to recall.

-The first two verses of the poem establish a clear structure that is adhered to throughout the poem — eight quatrains following an ABAB rhyming pattern — and this gives the poem a rhythm and beat that makes it easy to read.
+The first two verses of ‘Come Hither, Child’ establish a clear structure that is adhered to throughout the poem — eight quatrains following an ABAB rhyming pattern — and this gives the poem a rhythm and beat that makes it easy to read.
 In these first two verses, the speaker addresses a child who, based on the second line of the poem, is playing a moving song on a stringed instrument.
 The speaker is unhappy about their emotional response to the song being played, and the musician’s talent while playing.
 They go on to describe their recognition of the song in the next verse.
 The last time they heard the song, it was at a time associated with sadness in their life.
 The alliteration used here in “waken,” “woe,” and “weep” helps to establish a kind of “introductory” sorrowful atmosphere.

 But thus it was: one festal night